greg-raven/Impeachment-Chronicles/_posts/2022-07-23-from-an-attempted-coup-to-chaos-searing-moments-of-jan-6.md

 ---
-title: 'From 'an attempted coup' to chaos, searing moments of Jan.
-6'
+title: "From 'an attempted coup' to chaos, searing moments of Jan.
+6"
 layout: post
 author:
 - Associated Press